6.5. Recruitment and Hiring in Policing

 Chief or Sheriff Interview- LET Prep

-If the candidate shows no issues with the psych eval or medical/physical, the candidate is then called in to the Chief or Sheriff’s office (depending on the department) for an interview.
-After the interview and all of the above testing areas are finished, the Chief or Sheriff will most likely call a meeting with the background investigator and the psychologist who completed psych eval and go over the final candidates one by one.
-From this meeting a list is created of whom the department will hire.
-An ‘informal’ type of interview is informal in nature since the ‘top cop’ (a.k.a.
+If the candidate shows no issues with the psych eval or medical/physical, the candidate is then called into the Chief or Sheriff’s office (depending on the department) for an interview.
+After the interview and all of the above testing areas are finished, the Chief or Sheriff will most likely call a meeting with the background investigator and the psychologist who completed the psych eval and go over the final candidates one by one.
+From this meeting, a list is created of whom the department will hire.
+An ‘informal’ type of interview is informal since the ‘top cop’ (a.k.a.
 Chief or Sheriff) is looking to meet a potential new police officer.

 Photos above, from left to right: Medford Police Department patrol vehicle, Jackson County Sheriff’s Office K-9 patrol vehicle, and Medford Police Department BearCat SWAT vehicle.
 Law Enforcement agencies across Oregon participate in the Annual Lock-In Event.
 The above vehicles parked these vehicles for viewing at Lock-In.